Herb Lubalin: Eros Magazine and Fact Magazine

 In Lubalin's private studio, he worked on a number of wide-ranging projects, from poster and magazine design to packaging and identity solutions.
 It was here that he became best known for his work on a series of magazines published by Ralph Ginzburg: Eros, Fact, and Avant Garde.

 Eros (four issues, Spring 1962 to 1963) devoted itself to the beauty of the rising sense of sexuality and experimentation, particularly in the burgeoning counterculture.
 It was a quality production with no advertising, and the large format (13 by 10 inches) made it look like a book rather than a quarterly magazine.
-It was printed on varying papers and the editorial design was some of the greatest that Lubalin ever did.
-It quickly folded after an obscenity case brought by the US Postal Service.
+It was printed on varying papers and the editorial design has been considered as among Lubalin's greatest achievements.
+It quickly folded after an obscenity case brought by the U.S. Post Office.

 Ginzburg and Lubalin followed with Fact, largely founded in response to the treatment Eros received.
 This magazine's inherent anti-establishment sentiment lent itself to outsider writers who could not be published in mainstream media; Fact managing editor Warren Boroson noted that “most American magazine, emulating the Reader's Digest, wallow in sugar and everything nice; Fact has had the spice all to itself.”
 Rather than follow with a shocking design template for the publication, Lubalin chose an elegant minimalist palette consisting of dynamic serifed typography balanced by high-quality illustrations.
 The magazine was printed on a budget, so Lubalin stuck with black and white printing on uncoated paper, as well as limiting himself to one or two typefaces and paying a single artist to handle all illustrations at bulk rate rather than dealing with multiple creators.
 The result was one of dynamic minimalism that emphasized the underlying sentiment of the magazine better than “the scruffy homemade look of the underground press [or the] screaming typography of sensationalist tabloids” ever could.

 Fact itself folded in controversy as Eros before it, after being sued for several years by Barry Goldwater, the Republican presidential candidate, about whom Fact wrote an article entitled “The Unconscious of a Conservative: A special Issue on the Mind of Barry Goldwater.”
 Goldwater was awarded a total of $90,000, effectively putting Fact out of business.